 Mexico country brief

 In order to reinvigorate the trade and investment relationship between Australia and Mexico, a Joint Experts Group (JEG) was formed in 2006 and published a report in 2009 on strengthening bilateral economic relations.
 The JEG report recommended that Ministers revitalise the Joint Trade and Investment Commission (JTIC) through Ministerial level meetings pending emergence of other opportunities to stimulate economic engagement, such as through negotiation of a trade liberalising agreement.
-Ministerial level meetings of the JTIC were subsequently held in April 2010 (in Mexico) and February 2012 (in Australia), and in October 2012 Mexico formally joined the Trans Pacific Partnership (TPP) negotiations involving Australia.
+Ministerial level meetings of the JTIC were subsequently held in April 2010 (in Mexico) and February 2012 (in Australia), and in October 2012 Mexico formally joined the Trans Pacific Partnership (TPP) negotiations to which Australia is also a party.

-A Double Taxation Agreement entered into force from 1 January 2004.
-This gives impetus to bilateral relations by clarifying the taxation rights of the two countries, introducing measures to relieve double taxation and prevent fiscal evasion.
+A Double Taxation Agreement entered into force from 1 January 2004, clarifies the taxation rights of the two countries and introduces measures to relieve double taxation and prevent fiscal evasion.
 The Investment Promotion and Protection Agreement (IPPA) between Australia and Mexico, signed in Mexico City on 23 August 2005, entered into force on 21 July 2007.

 Mexico is a congressional democracy with a directly elected President.
 The President serves a six-year term and cannot be re-elected.
 The bicameral Congress comprises 128 Senators, each serving a six-year term, and 500 members in the Chamber of Deputies, serving a three-year term.
 Senators and Deputies cannot stand for re-election.

-According to the IMF, Mexico's economy is ranked 14th in the world in 2011 (only Brazil has a larger GDP among Latin American countries).
-It is currently one of only two Latin American members of the OECD (the other is Chile), which is evidence of the growing transparency and improved governance across the Mexican economy.
+According to the IMF, Mexico's economy is ranked 14th in the world in 2013 (only Brazil has a larger GDP among Latin American countries).
+It is currently one of only two Latin American members of the OECD (the other is Chile).
 Mexico is also one of the WTO members with the greatest number of Free Trade Agreements (it currently has a network of 12 FTAs with 44 countries).

 Mexico can attribute its transformation from a highly protected economy to its more open, regionalised and market-based economy of today to widespread trade liberalisation over the past several decades.
 This has encouraged foreign firms to set up plants to take advantage of relatively low labour costs and proximity to the US market.
 Economic activity is increasingly dominated by the private sector, but is characterised by a mixture of modern, export-oriented industry and agriculture, alongside more outmoded sections of the domestic economy.

 Much of Mexico's modern economy has been driven by competition and export opportunities stemming from Mexico's extensive network of Free Trade Agreements (FTAs), covering more than 90 per cent of the country's trade.
 They include FTAs with Chile, the United States and Canada (NAFTA), the European Union; Israel; Colombia; Bolivia; Guatemala, El Salvador and Honduras; Uruguay; the European Free Trade Area (Norway, Iceland, Switzerland and Liechtenstein), Peru and Japan.
-Mexico is currently negotiating an FTA with Korea and Brazil, and is a party to the Trans Pacific Partnership negotiations.
+Mexico is currently negotiating an FTA with Brazil, Korea, and Panama, and is a party to the Trans Pacific Partnership negotiations.
+Mexico is also a founding member of the outward-looking and Asia-oriented Pacific Alliance, a trade liberalising pact between Chile, Colombia, Mexico and Peru.
+Australia became an observer to the Alliance in 2012 and attended the May 2013 Summit in Colombia.

 The latest Australian Census (in 2011) revealed that there were around 3,255 Mexican-born persons resident in Australia at that time.
 Also in 2011, around 11,000 Australians travelled to Mexico whilst over 6,000 Mexican nationals visited Australia.